AmrAhmedA/Seecured/README.md

 ## What is this project about?
 This is a full stack web application(frontend + backend) + crossplatform mobile application(android & ios).
+<img src="https://github.com/AmrAhmedA/Seecured/blob/master/Diagrams/Diagrams%20for%20the%20system/Client%20Side%20Software%20Architecture/SA%20of%20traditional%20System.png" width="300" height="500"> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;<img src="https://github.com/AmrAhmedA/Seecured/blob/master/Diagrams/Diagrams%20for%20the%20system/Client%20Side%20Software%20Architecture/SA%20of%20my%20System.png" width="300" height="500">

 The architecture is somewhat similar to the well known old 2 tier "client-server" model where "server" is replaced by "distributed p2p platform".
-But from the point of view of an application programmer it is client-server where the server is a local or remote Ethereum node exposing RPC interface.
+From the point of view of an application programmer it is client-server where the server is a local or remote Ethereum node exposing RPC interface.
-<img src="https://github.com/AmrAhmedA/Seecured/blob/master/Diagrams/Diagrams%20for%20the%20system/Client%20Side%20Software%20Architecture/SA%20of%20traditional%20System.png" width="300" height="500"> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;<img src="https://github.com/AmrAhmedA/Seecured/blob/master/Diagrams/Diagrams%20for%20the%20system/Client%20Side%20Software%20Architecture/SA%20of%20my%20System.png" width="300" height="500">

 ## Election Stages
 <img src="https://github.com/AmrAhmedA/Seecured/blob/master/Diagrams/Diagrams%20for%20the%20system/Election%20Stages/ElectionStages.png" width="650" height="200">